 CRISPR Stocks and the Genetic Data Challenge

 CRISPR-Cas9 genetic editing is a complex science.
-You are, after all, cutting DNA sequences — which, to do effectively and without producing unwanted side effects, requires precision and accuracy.
+After all, you’re cutting DNA sequences.
+And to do that effectively without producing unwanted side effects, it requires great precision.

 The same is true when it comes to cutting DNA sequences.
-If researchers are going to effectively, precisely and accurately cut a DNA sequence, they need to know everything about that DNA sequence.
+If researchers are going to cut a DNA sequence precisely and effectively, they need to know everything about that sequence.
 What’s in it?
 What’s next to it?
 What are we knocking out?
 What will happen when we knock that genetic material out?
 Will there by side-effects when we do this process?
 How do we control those side effects?

-And, unlike cutting paper, cutting DNA sequences cannot be done willy-nilly.
-A genetic editing process gone wrong could result in seriously negative side-effects.
+It’s unlike cutting paper.
+A genetic editing process gone wrong could result in seriously negative side effects.

-While researchers today are no less certain of their work than before (1,000 vaccine candidates tested may yield a handful of successful results), they are now able to be more precise and advance the science more quickly.
+While researchers today are no less certain of their work than before, they’re now able to be more precise and advance the science more quickly.

 Certainty is achieved through data.
-If researchers have all the DNA sequencing data on all genetic things in the world, they know exactly where to cut, when to cut, what to inject after they cut and how to patch it all up when they’re done.
+If researchers have all the DNA sequencing data on all genetic things in the world, they know exactly where and when to cut, what to inject and how to patch it all up when they’re done.

-Unfortunately, that’s a big “if” which has proven to be an enormous obstacle to effectively administering CRISPR-Cas9 systems, and ultimately kept genetic editing mostly in the “hypothetical testing” phase thus far.
+Unfortunately, that’s a big “if,” which has proven an enormous obstacle to effectively administering CRISPR-Cas9 systems.
+And it’s ultimately mostly kept genetic editing in the “hypothetical testing” phase thus far.

 The human genome alone is made up of 20,000 genes and more than 3 billion base pairs.
-And everyone is different.
-Plus, every animal is different.
-Every crop is different.
+And everyone is different, as is every animal, every crop.
 Everything is different.

 You get the picture.
 The enormity of genetic data in the world is unparalleled.
-Up until recently, scientists simply had no way to effectively comb through and understand all of that genetic data.
+Up until recently, scientists simply had no way to effectively comb through and understand all that data.